-The clock input should be treated as an analog signal in cases where aperture jitter may affect the dynamic range of the AD9627.
+The clock input should be treated as an analog signal in cases where aperture jitter may affect the dynamic range of the AD9640.
 Power supplies for clock drivers should be separated from the ADC output driver supplies to avoid modulating the clock signal with digital noise.
 Low jitter, crystal-controlled oscillators make the best clock sources.
-If the clock is generated from another type of source (by gating, dividing, or another method), it should be retimed by the original clock at the last step.
+If the clock is generated from another type of source (by gating, dividing, or other methods), it should be retimed by the original clock at the last step.

-Refer to Application Note AN-501 and Application Note AN-756 (see www.analog.com) for more information about jitter performance as it relates to ADCs.
+See the AN-501 Application Note and AN-756 Application Note for more information about jitter performance as it relates to ADCs.